Last updated April 20. See the update log at the bottom.

 - no longer prohibits using location data to target ads at people visiting reproductive and gender affirming health care facilities.
 The definition of "geofencing" is now limited to "a virtual boundary that is 2,000 feet or less from the perimeter of the physical location", which opens up several opportunities for anti-abortion groups to target ads at women visiting clinics.2

-- no longer protects location data indicating a consumer's attempt to acquire or receive health services or supplies unless it's "precise" (defined as "directly identifies the specific location of an individual with precision and accuracy within a radius of 1,750 feet").
-So vigilantes and law enforcement in states the criminalize abortion or gender-affirming care can buy people's imprecise location data and combine with other information (incuding "de-identified" location data, which is exempt from My Health My Data) to build up a clearer picture of somebody's movements.
+- now only explicitly protects location data indicating a consumer's attempt to acquire or receive health services or supplies if it's "precise" (defined as "directly identifies the specific location of an individual with precision and accuracy within a radius of 1,750 feet").
+This could potentially create loopholes letting for vigilantes and law enforcement in states the criminalize abortion or gender-affirming care buy people's imprecise location data and combine it with other information (including "de-identified" location data, which is exempt from My Health My Data) to build up a clearer picture of somebody's movements.

 - has a lot more loopholes and exemptions For example data brokers, "crisis pregnancy centers", and other businesses are allowed to collect, use, and disclose health data without asking consent as long as it's to "prevent, detect, protect against, or respond to security incidents, identity theft, fraud, harassment, malicious or deceptive activities, or any illegal activity; or investigate, report, or prosecute those responsible for any such action."
 That's good news for law enforcement in states where abortion is illegal activity – but bad news for people seeing reproductive health care.
 There's also a much longer list of exemptions for existing laws on human research and hospital quality programs that have privacy requirements (or requirements that could conflict with privacy); depending on the specifics of those bills these could be necessary carveouts, or could be loopholes undercutting the principle that (where feasible) My Healh My Data should be a floor not a ceiling.